-Residual amounts of chlorine gas formed during the production of chlorine dioxide from chlorate are excluded.
+\ Residual amounts of chlorine gas formed during the production of chlorine dioxide from chlorate are excluded.

-A declaration from the cellulose mass and regenerated cellulose manufacturers that the requirement is fulfilled or a valid EU Ecolabel Licence in accordance with the Commission's decision from July 2014.
+A declaration from the cellulose mass and regenerated cellulose manufacturers that the requirement is fulfilled (appendix 13 can be used) or a valid EU Ecolabel Licence in accordance with the Commission's decision from July 2014.